Diane Dodge, Executive Director

 Eric was raised in San Diego and now considers the Bay Area home.
 After earning his B.A. in the Study of Religion from UC San Diego, his passion for education led him to pursue his Master’s of Education in Student Development Administration at Seattle University.
 Eric has experience with universities across the country including an exchange program at Morehouse College and work at Syracuse University and UC Berkeley.
 With Project SOAR II, he served the students and families of Oakland High School and Skyline High School.
 When Eric isn’t working towards student success, he loves training in Brazilian Jiu Jitsu and Mixed Martial Arts.

-Melanie Teng, Program Associate
+Melanie Teng, Operations & Development Associate

 Melanie joined the East Bay College Fund after graduating from the University of California – Berkeley with a Bachelor’s degree in Political Economy.
 She has spent most of her career volunteering and working for nonprofits in San Francisco and the East Bay supporting youth from disadvantaged communities.
 Having grown up in a multicultural environment, she has a deep appreciation for world cultures, languages, and cuisines.
 In her free time, you will find her exploring the outdoors and swing dancing in the Bay Area.